BaseCampCoding/Spring-Unit-Project-Greg/Proposal.md

 Week 3

-Finish landing page and begin on edit
+Finish landing page and begin on edit world

 Week 4